Aar-v/CodeClause_To_do_list/ToDoList/Readme.txt

             *Database.php :The Database.php is used to establish connection to the sql database named "todo" in oredr to store task along with timestamp for creation and updation identified by a unique id.

-            *Task.php :The Task.php is used to register various task set by user and update database in the backend for each change in the tasks
+            *Task.php :The Task.php is used to register various task set by user and update database in the backend for each change in the tasks.